Are Utilities Included When Renting a Room in Los Angeles?

 Internet and Wi-Fi

-Internet is the most commonly excluded utility.
+Internet is commonly excluded and either:

 -